huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

   {{<hint "warning" >}}You must copy the `replicant.lic` file into Replicant's home directory, not in the `licenses` folder of Replicant.{{< /hint >}}

 ## IV.
-Setup Source Database Configuration
+Set up source database configuration

 1. From ```REPLICANT_HOME``` navigate to the sample connection configuration file of the source database: